alessandro-041229/barche-web-design/README.md

 ![xampp controll panel](https://images.javatpoint.com/tutorial/xampp/images/xampp-control-panel12.png)

-after you download the databse .sql you will have to open it on sql
+after you download the databse .sql you will have to open it on sql, you can do that by
+1. press on file on the top left
+2. select the file to upoload and upload it
+3. run the database so that it will get saved on the app

 ![SQL page](https://i0.wp.com/blogs.embarcadero.com/wp-content/uploads/2021/05/Screenshot-2021-05-23-195219-1775337.png?resize=707%2C437&ssl=1)

+for last you will need to download all of the files within the Github repository and move them inside an unique folder alongside the database.

-next one must press on the button 'admin' on the apache section for access and visualize the web sites contained in the 'local host'
+and, going back to the XAMPP control pannel you must press on the button 'admin' on the apache section for access and visualize the web sites contained in the 'local host'